mike-thompson-day8/cljsbuild-none-test-seed/README.md

 At runtime, you have to stitch these files together.

-For your typical application, this is not difficult.
-You use the Google Closure runtime, `goog`, to `require` a single, known root namespace which, in turn, triggers a cascade of dependent namespaces to be required automatically.
-One call to `goog.require()` and you are done.
+For your typical application, this "stitching" is straight forward.
+You use the Google Closure runtime, `goog`, to `require` a single, known application entry point (my.namespace.core ?) which will trigger a cascade of dependent namespaces to be required automatically.
+So, one call to `goog.require("my.namespace.core")` and you are done.

-But in the case of unittests, where there's a flat namespace structure (many unknown roots, one for each cljs file in your tests directory), and it is all a bit more of a challenge.
-Till now.
+But unittests are tricker.
+There isn't one root application namespace to require.
+Instead, there's a test directory full of '.cljs' files which collectively compile down to a bunch of unrelated, flat namespaces.
+There's no one namespace you can require to bring them all in.
+But we need them all.
+So, its all a bit more of a challenge.
+Untill now.

 So How Does The Solution Work?
 ----------------------

 Turns out there's a pretty simple hack at the center of this.
+Via iterative, brute force it brings in all the unit-test namespaces, and then runs the cemeric test runner.
+Simple when you know how.

 First, read the explanation in `test.html`.

-Then, look at `test/bin/runner-none.js` to see how the same thing is achieved in phantomjs.
+Then, look at `test/bin/runner-none.js` to see how the same thing is achieved in PhantomJS.
 You'll see it is a bit more complicated, and more sparsely documented (never a good combination), but armed with what's in `test.html` you'll figure it out.

-Node is a different beast again, which requires a different test target in the `project.clj` and a different runner script in `test-node/bin/runner-none.js`
+NodeJS is a different beast again, which requires both:
+* a special cljsbuild `:target` in the `project.clj`
+* a different runner script in `test-node/bin/runner-none.js`

 Just Tell Me What To Do!